Exit Glacier Area

 The Exit Glacier area is the only part of the park accessible by road.

-The Exit Glacier Area is open year-round.
-In late-October to mid-May, the road to Exit Glacier is inaccessible to cars, usually due to snow.
-The road often remains closed through early May, so be sure to check current conditions if you are visiting during the off season (fall through spring).
+While most visit in June, July and August, the Exit Glacier Area is open all year.
+However, in late-October to mid-May, the road to Exit Glacier is inaccessible to cars, usually due to snow.
+The road often remains closed through mid-May, so be sure to check current conditions if you are visiting during the off season (fall through spring).

 Directions to Exit Glacier